 I currently work for Google on the Blink rendering engine used to display content in Google Chrome and other browsers.
 From 1998 to 2020 I was involved in the Mozilla project (much of the time as an employee) working on the code used to display Web pages in various Mozilla products, including Firefox.
-I've been involved with the Mozilla project since 1998, and working full-time on Mozilla since 2003.
 I'm also quite interested in Web standards, and I'm on the W3C's CSS working group.
 I graduated from Harvard in Computer Science after the fall 2002 semester (i.e., March 2003), although I started off as a Physics major and took a bunch of Economics classes along the way.

-I have a web log which I update occasionally, and I post some photos online (and I've been geotagging them), I post photos of people separately, I say brief things on twitter, and a significant portion of the code I write is visible on GitHub.
+I have a web log which I update occasionally, and I post some photos online (and I've been geotagging them), I post photos of people separately, I say brief things on twitter and mastodon, and a significant portion of the code I write is visible on GitHub.
 I'm also on LinkedIn and on Google Scholar.

 I also have a bunch of collected information on various web-related topics.
 The biggest collection is on the topic I know the most about, so I have many things I've written about CSS including tests and the results of those tests (although the tests have gotten a little out of date).
 I also have a good bit of stuff related to my work on Mozilla.
 I also have some miscellaneous WWW-related stuff, a few things related to the DOM including some tests.